Benjamin Looi

 What it actually does

-Beyond the basic WOL relay, WOLE has a few other things going on:
+Beyond the WOL relay, WOLE includes:

-• Ping checksPOST /api/ping lets you check if a device is online.
-Useful for confirming a wake actually worked.
+• Ping checks: POST /api/ping checks whether a device is online.
+Useful for confirming that a wake worked.

-• Auto-start on boot — Once you start the relay, it automatically restarts when the phone reboots.
+• Auto-start on boot: Once you start the relay, it automatically restarts when the phone reboots.
 No need to open the app every time.

-• Health endpointGET /health returns ok.
+• Health endpoint: GET /health returns ok.
 Good for monitoring with something like Uptime Kuma.

-• In-app logs — The app shows a log of incoming requests and WOL dispatches, so you can see what's happening without checking adb logcat.
+• In-app logs: The app shows a log of incoming requests and WOL dispatches, so you can see what's happening without checking adb logcat.

 The setup